aweis89/ai-commit-msg.nvim/README.md

 # ai-commit-msg.nvim

+**AI-powered commit messages while you review your diff in your favorite editor.**

-A Neovim plugin that automatically generates AI-powered commit messages when you run `git commit -v`.
+A Neovim plugin that automatically generates commit messages using AI when you run `git commit -v`, letting you review your changes while the AI crafts the perfect commit message.

 ## Features